by Erin C. Healy - Sunday, March 17, 2019

 In “Deep Survival” Gonzales spends the first half of the book sharing real-life outdoor stories of how people ended up in life-or-death situations.
 The riveting examples help illustrate the brain science that propels people into dire circumstance.
 The second half of the book explores who survived and who didn’t and why, and there are plenty of surprise endings.
 Below are the 12 ways of thinking that survivors tended to share.
 However, without reading the science behind how the most primal parts of the human brain respond to circumstance and how you can apply reason to counter them, you’ll be missing out on some training.
 So even if you don’t like to read, get the audiobook or at least watch the numerous YouTube videos of Gonzales being interviewed.

 All of this is easy to read in the warm, dry comfort of your home.
 Besides, as hunters we usually take great care to ensure we are properly trained in firearm and hunting safety.
 We scout our grounds and we are well equipped with provisions and well-maintained gear.
 But one of the things Gonzales writes about is how we build these mental models of our lives and when the mental model is destroyed, whoever can adapt the soonest usually survives.
 For example, one of the stories Gonzales shares is about a U.S. Army Ranger who went whitewater rafting and ended up in the water.
-Moments later another raft was beside him and arms were reaching out to haul him aboard.
+Moments later his guide was beside him reaching out to rescue him.
 All he had to do was grab ahold.
 Only he didn’t.
 In his mind, in his mental model of life, he was a Ranger.
+To have to be rescued was to fail.
 He had survival training, he was fit, he was smart, he knew what he was capable of—in other words, he could take care of himself.
 He refused the help.
 He said he’d be alright.
-He did not survive.
+He was pinned against a rock and drowned.
 It’s that very mentality that can cause a hunter to trek blindly when he’s lost, refusing to stop and reorient because he “knows” his hunting grounds and if he just keeps going… That is your mind in panic.

 In “Surviving Survival” Gonzales covers how those who have survived a life-threatening or mental-model-exploding ordeal manage in everyday life.
 In one example, a woman loses her 5-year-old daughter.
 She is, of course, devastated.
 After years of being completely unable to function, she discovers that knitting calms her.
 Gonzales reveals the brain science behind the hand-mind connection; it is much stronger than we think.
 For five years, this mother was constantly holding, feeding, bathing and clothing her daughter.
 In her grief she would wake up and complain that her arms—the arms that hugged her girl, the hands that did her hair—were literally physically aching, like phantom limb pains.
 Her healing began when she found an outlet for her hands.